Faydyn/psy_logparser/README.md

 ###### by [Nils Seitz](https://github.com/Faydyn)

 <br>
-Parses data from .txt-Files to a certain format and saves them as .csv-Files.
+Parses from .txt-Files to a certain format, cleans, processes and saves the data.

-Has multiple parts that can be chosen individually or chained together to produce a final, accumulated result.
+Parser has multiple parts, that can be chosen individually or chained together to produce a final, accumulated result.

+This program came to life to solve a parsing problem for Prof. Dr. Alexander Lischke.

 <br>